 Would I recommend 7 Summits Club as a mountaineering operator?
 There’s no doubt that they run a very well-organised trip with experienced guides.
 It probably helped that ours were Alex and Luda, and their flexibility in taking us up both summits when they realised we had a strong team is commendable.
 The language barrier was an issue, though.
 It can sometimes be more lonely sitting at a table with people and not understanding a word they are saying, than it can be sitting by yourself with your own thoughts for company.
 There was no doubt my instructions were shorter than everybody else’s, and often I missed out on minor but crucial information such as what time we were having breakfast and how to obtain drinking water.
 Luckily the climb was straightforward for me and I didn’t often need to ask for advice, but if I was less experienced or a worrier then it would certainly have been more of a problem.
 For the seven summits themselves there are plenty of operators running English-only expeditions with English-speaking clients who would be far more suitable, unless you speak Russian.
 But 7 Summits Club also run an interesting range of expeditions to many places other operators don’t, for example the “Snow Leopard Peaks” (five mountains in Central Asia over 7000m).
 It’s highly likely I will travel with them again in the future.

-I’ll finish with a short video: Elbrus the modern way.
+You can see the rest of my photos here, and I’ll finish with a short video: Elbrus the modern way.